 Sponsoring your husband or wife to move to Canada

 A Canadian citizen or permanent resident has the right to sponsor his or her husband or wife to become a permanent resident of Canada.
 A permanent resident of Canada can live in Canada, work in Canada, or attend school in Canada.
-All permanent residents of Canada are entitled to comprehensive free medical care.
-After four years, a permanent resident can apply for Canadian citizenship if he or she chooses to do so, or may remain a permanent resident.
+All permanent residents of Canada are entitled to free medical care.
+After three years, a permanent resident can apply for Canadian citizenship if he or she chooses to do so, or may remain a permanent resident.

 Canada also recognizes common law relationships.
 A common law relationship means you have lived together with your partner for at least one year, and intend to remain in an exclusive committed relationship, but not in a formal legal marriage.
 Canada also recognizes all legal same sex marriages, and same sex common law relationships.